krystofwoldrich/pr-agent/README.md

 # PR Agent

-Is a simple extension that creates a link to your next pull request.
-This might come handy if your work flow includes writing `CHANGELOG` entry with a link or number of the PR.
-That's it.
-Fun little side project that I can you in my daily workflow.
+Is a simple extension that creates a link to your next (or current) pull request.
+This might come handy if your workflow includes writing `CHANGELOG` entry with a link or number of the PR.
+That's it, fun little side project that helps me in my daily workflow.

 ![Markdown command in action](https://raw.githubusercontent.com/krystofwoldrich/pr-agent/main/images/markdown-link.gif)

-## Changelog
+## Example Changelog

 - feat(command): Next PR Markdown link ([#1](https://github.com/krystofwoldrich/pr-agent/pull/1))
 - feat(command): Next PR Markdown number (#2)

-## Thank you and recognition
+## Thanks and recognition

 Thank you https://github.com/ichard26/next-pr-number for the inspiration for this extension.
 I used the website many, many times.